ncrown1190/FindHomesForPets/README.md

 ### Learning Objectives
 #### In this module,I demonstrated my ability to:

-- Use Visual Studio Code to develop a C# console application that uses a combination of selection and iteration statements to implement logical workflows.
+- Used Visual Studio Code to develop a C# console application that uses a combination of selection and iteration statements to implement logical workflows.
-* Evaluate the underlying conditions in my application and make an informed decision between selection statement options.
+* Evaluated the underlying conditions in my application and made an informed decision between selection statement options.
-* Evaluate the underlying conditions in my application and make an informed decision between iteration statement options.
+* Evaluated the underlying conditions in my application and made an informed decision between iteration statement options.
 * Scope variables at an appropriate level within an application.